kvstats/kvstats/README.md

 - 👋 Hi, I’m Kristine (She/Her).
-I am a Data Analyst at TouchTunes based in Montreal, Quebec, Canada.
+I am a Data Analyst at TouchTunes based in Toronto, Ontario, Canada.
 - 🔭 I’m currently working with large datasets, performing data cleaning, exploration, analysis, modeling, and reporting.
 - 👀 I'm interested in applying statistical methods in business contexts to help drive data-informed decision making.
 - 🌱 I'm looking to continue growing my Python skillset and connect with others in the Data Science Community!